 - (i) Effective May 1, 2008, the Company adopted CICA Handbook Sections 3862 and 3863, which describe the required disclosures and presentations related to the significance of financial instruments on the Company's financial position and performance, the nature and extent of risks arising from financial instruments to which the Company is exposed and how the Company manages those risks.
-The adoption of this standard did not impact the consolidated financial statements of the Company. - (ii) Effective May 1, 2008, the Company adopted CICA Handbook Section 1535, which establishes standards for disclosing information about a company's capital and how it is managed to enable users of financial statements to evaluate the company's objectives, policies and procedures for managing capital.
+Risk exposure arising from financial instruments disclosed in Note 3. - (ii) Effective May 1, 2008, the Company adopted CICA Handbook Section 1535, which establishes standards for disclosing information about a company's capital and how it is managed to enable users of financial statements to evaluate the company's objectives, policies and procedures for managing capital, as well as consequences of non compliance.
+Please refer Note 4.